 The best approach to chest pain is to first exclude the 'easier' causes which have a characteristic presentation.
 These include:

-- Exertional chest pain: Patients usually present with typical symptoms of central/retrosternal chest tightness or heaviness which is brought on by exertion and relieved by rest.
+- Exertional chest pain: Patients usually present with typical symptoms of central/retrosternal chest tightness or heaviness which is brought on by exertion or stress and relieved by rest or nitrates.
 It may radiate to the arms, the neck, jaw or teeth.
 The additional presence of risk factors enhances the diagnosis (old age, males more than females, hypertension, diabetes, hypercholesterolemia, hypertension, smokers as well as other risk factors).
 These patients are found to have IHD in 90% of cases.
 Patients with non-typical symptoms, who have no risk factors are found to have IHD in <25% of cases.

 - Pleuritic chest pain: Pain arising from the pleura characteristically increases with inspiration.
 This is seen in pleurisy (inflammation of the pleura) but is also seen in pericarditis (which is both pleuritic and positional).
 Sometimes musculoskeletal causes (e.g. muscle strain) of chest pain can also increase on inspiration.